Din0saur5/DailyDraw/README.md

 2. `SessionProvider` listens for the `PASSWORD_RECOVERY` event, automatically routes to `/reset-password`, and that screen calls `supabase.auth.updateUser({ password })`.
 3. Email confirmations use `Linking.createURL('/auth/confirm')`; once Supabase verifies the token it redirects to that screen, which in turn navigates users back to sign in.
 4. Test both confirmation and password-reset flows on the iOS simulator (localhost URL), a device on your LAN, and an Expo tunnel/release build before launch.

+## StoreKit sandbox & TestFlight checklist
+Use this flow whenever you need to validate IAP before shipping a build for review.

+1. **Create/verify the product**
+   - App Store Connect → My Apps → *DailyDraw* → In‑App Purchases.
+Confirm the product ID matches `EXPO_PUBLIC_IAP_PRODUCT_ID`.
+   - If the status is “Ready to Submit”, finish the pricing/screenshot metadata so it reads “Ready to Submit” or “Ready for Sale”.

+2. **Add a sandbox tester**
+   - App Store Connect → Users and Access → Sandbox → Testers → “+”.
+   - Use a brand-new email that isn’t tied to any real Apple ID.
+Apple sends a verification email you must accept.
+   - Save the generated Apple ID + password in 1Password or your secure vault.

+3. **Build for TestFlight**
+   - Run `eas build --platform ios --profile preview` (or the profile you use for release) so the build includes the dev client + StoreKit entitlements.
+   - Wait for EAS to finish, download the `.ipa`, and submit it to App Store Connect (EAS can upload automatically if configured).
+   - Once processing finishes, add the build to an internal TestFlight group and install it on a physical test device.

+4. **Prepare the device**
+   - On the device, Settings → App Store → Sandbox Account → sign in with the sandbox Apple ID.
+If you don’t see “Sandbox Account,” make sure a TestFlight build of DailyDraw is installed.
+   - Stay signed into your real Apple ID for the main App Store entry; the sandbox login is scoped to StoreKit only.

+5. **Run the StoreKit flow**
+   - Launch DailyDraw (TestFlight build), log into a Supabase user, and navigate to the Library upsell.
+   - Tap “Go Premium,” confirm Apple’s sheet, and complete the purchase.
+   - After completion, run the Restore button once as well to ensure receipt refreshes work.
+   - Capture Xcode console logs (or Device Console) showing `[iap]` events plus the Supabase edge invocation.

+6. **Verify on Supabase**
+   - Supabase SQL editor: `select is_premium, premium_expires_at, is_in_grace_period from public.user_public where id = '<user-id>';`
+   - Ensure the row flipped to premium and that the expiration matches Apple’s sandbox timestamp (renewals happen every ~5 minutes).
+   - If the row stays false, download the `premium-set` function logs (`supabase functions logs premium-set --tail`) and inspect the error.

+7. **Document the run**
+   - Record the build number, tester Apple ID initials, timestamps for purchase/restore, and Supabase row output inside your release notes or PR description.
+   - Attach screenshots of the successful StoreKit sheet and the in-app “Welcome to Premium” alert if App Review asks for proof.

+8. **Promote the build**
+   - Once sandbox QA passes, move the same TestFlight build into the App Store review submission.
+No new build is needed as long as no code changes occur between QA and submission.